 ART Safety Information

-• For your safety, while in transit, please keep your hands, arms, feet and legs inside the vehicle at all times.
+• For your safety, please keep your hands, arms, feet and legs inside the vehicle at all times while in transit.

 General Safety Information